demisto/content/Packs/MobileIronUEM/Integrations/MobileIronCLOUD/README.md

 ### mobileiron-cloud-retire-device
 ***
-This command is used to send an retire action to the device
+Sends a retire action to the device.

 #### Base Command